-Aesthetics - the sum total of the visual response to the beauty of an object.
-Elements of aesthetics may include: color, shape, or particular feature of the object
+Aesthetics - The sum total of the visual response to the beauty of an object.
+Elements of aesthetics may include color, shape, or other particular features of the object.

 Aging - The effect of exposing plastic to a specific environment for an extended period of time.

 Alkalies - Compounds capable of neutralizing acids and usually characterized by an acrid taste.
 Can be mild like baking soda or highly caustic like lye.

 Aliphatic - Derived from or related to fats and other derivatives of the paraffin hydrocarbons, including unsaturated compounds of the ethylene and acetylene series.

 Alkyd resins - A class of resins produced by condensation of a polybasic acid or anhydride and a polyhydric alcohol.